 The CC BY-NC license (NonCommerial) completely prohibits commercial use and it prevents the sharing of the material in an advertising funded or in a commercial platform or in a paid training.

 Most social media services are advertising funded and e.g. Academia.edu and Research Gate are commercial services.
 A lot of organisations offer paid trainings, such as the open university in Finland and various organisations that offer ongoing training.

 For open software MIT- and GNU-GPL-licenses have been developed among others.
 When sharing and using open material, it is important that if the material contains identifiable persons or if the data is sensitive, the data has to be anonymized before sharing.
 In some cases it cannot be shared at all.
 Further information in the Research data management guide.

 Before you share or reuse data you should find out the rights related to data sharing.
-The previous versions of Creative Commons licenses (before version 4.0) are not recommended for sharing research data (CC0 license version 1.0 can be used).
+The previous versions of Creative Commons licenses (before version 4.0) are not recommended for sharing research data but CC0 license version 1.0 can be used.